strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 22 Feb 2023 --

+- Get order items by uuid completed including handling bad input.
+- Restored update quantity function to service and controller.
+- Restored delete order item function to service and controller.
+- Created successful test order item quantity is updated as well as order item total.
+- Created successful test to return 404 if order item does not exist.

+---

 -- 21 Feb 2023 --

 - Revised create Order Item tests to produce desired and satisfactory results for successful and unsuccessful scenarios.